priyas-acc/powerbi-practice/dashboard/first_dashboard/readme.md

 ---

 ## 👩‍💻 How to View
-- Download the `SalesDashboard.pbix` file and open it using Power BI Desktop.
+- Download the `Global_sales_dashboard.pbix` file and open it using Power BI Desktop.

 ---